cappee/gabrielecappellaro.me/content/_index.md

 I'm currently in erasmus at UPV in Valencia, Spain until late January.
 {{< /alert >}}

-Hello, my name is Gabriele Cappellaro and I am a computer science student at Sapienza University of Rome.
+Hello, my name is Gabriele Cappellaro and I am a computer engineering student at Sapienza University of Rome.

 I am passionate about technology and I love to learn new things.
 I am always looking for new challenges and opportunities to grow as a person and as a professional.